JustinFay01/visnotes-react/docs/best-practices.md

 > MUI offers a comprehensive suite of free UI tools to help you ship new features faster.
 Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready components. -- <cite>[Material-UI](https://mui.com/)</cite>

+Mui offers developers an easy way to create production ready components.
+It ties in difficult to manage concepts like theming and styling into a simple API.
+With this, you don't need to have a great understanding of React Context or CSS to create a beautiful (and consistent) application.

 [Configuration & Example](./tools/mui.md)

 ### Axios